“The semester I spent in France during high school was a unique experience.”

 “The opportunity to do hands-on consulting at Ross will complement the theoretical background I will gain by taking classes on consulting.”

-“My finance background and strong interpersonal skills will ensure that I will effectively coach and mentor classmates new to finance through Cornell’s Investment Management Club’s mentorship program.”
+“My finance background and strong interpersonal skills will ensure that I will effectively coach and mentor classmates new to finance through the mentorship program offered by Cornell’s Investment Management Club.”